 Jay is a Deaf man who was born in a remote village of Nepal.
 He worked at not-for-profit organizations in Nepal and volunteered to help Deaf/Deaf children and those with disabilities in rural areas in Nepal.
 Jay worked to help families access traditional farming, raise cattle, and collect fodder.
 He is also a cycling enthusiast and social worker.

 Three years ago, Jay moved to Syracuse, NY, and is currently working as a farm manager at Salt City Harvest Farm and Deaf Advocate at Hopeprint.

 In the past few years, the want for more independence and self-sufficiency has led to an increase in urban farming.
 Through Refugee Agricultural Partnership Program (RAPP) grant program, New Americans have the opportunity to learn how to farm within the Northeast American climate.
-The RISE organization conducts classes for New Americans to learn skills such as record keeping, use of farming equipment, and the provision of plots of land to farm on in a new incubator farm at Salt City Harvest Farm in Kirksville, NY.
+Through partnerships with RISE and CCE we conduct classes for New Americans to learn skills such as record keeping, use of farming equipment, and general crop maintenance through the incubator program.

 We have now found the best way to integrate Deaf New Americans into the farm (there are around 50 deaf refugees in Syracuse).
 A Deaf Bhutanese New American, Monu Chhetri, interprets from Nepali sign language—and sign from other countries as well as the informal sign—to American Sign Language (ASL).
 A hearing interpreter translates from ASL to spoken English.
 And so the conversation flows through a zig-zag of interpreters.